|You will visit||Thailand, Laos and Cambodia|

 Vang Vieng is a backpackers’ hub, so it has loads of different restaurant choices.
 Eat local, feast on some Indian food or grab an Italian-style pizza with your travel buddies.

 Today, get hold of a map and take off at your own pace to explore the surrounding countryside.
 Cover more on a bike (your Trip Manager can organise one for you).
 There are a whole lot of limestone caves, swimming holes, tunnels and bunkers once used against invaders to discover.

 Or maybe you prefer to relax riverside and soak up the chilled-out Lao vibes of this stopover.

 Wind down the day with your friends and catch a sunset at a riverside bar or an island watering-hole.

 This morning it’s on to Vientiane.
 Compact, cosmopolitan and the nation’s capital, Vientiane shows influences of old Chinese and Vietnamese merchant family traditions, French colonialism, expat lifestyle and socialism.

-Next we view That Luang, Vientiane’s main site and Laos’ most important religious symbol.
+Next we view Pha That Luang stupa, Vientiane’s main site and Laos’ most important religious symbol.
 Your Local Guide knows about the legends behind the golden stupa, its rough past and its restoration.
 Check out the 45 metre spire rising above the massive lotus petals.